-PART 9.5 - Consultation and Workers' Safety Role
+Part 9.5 Consultation and workers' safety role

-574. Safety role for workers
+574 Safety role for workers

-- (1) The operator of a determined major hazard facility must, within the time specified in the safety case outline for the major hazard facility, implement a safety role for the workers at the major hazard facility that enables them to contribute to - (a) the identification of major incidents and major incident hazards under regulation 554; and - (b) the consideration of control measures in the conduct of the safety assessment under regulation 555; and - (c) the conduct of a review under regulation 559.
+- (1) The operator of a determined major hazard facility must, within the time specified in the safety case outline for the major hazard facility, implement a safety role for the workers at the major hazard facility that enables them to contribute to- - (a) the identification of major incidents and major incident hazards under section 554 (Determined major hazard facility-identification of major incidents and major incident hazards); and - (b) the consideration of control measures in the conduct of the safety assessment under section 555 (Determined major hazard facility-safety assessment); and - (c) the conduct of a review under section 559 (Determined major hazard facility-review of risk management).

-- (a) an individual, a fine not exceeding \$6 000; or - (b) a body corporate, a fine not exceeding \$30 000. - (2) The operator of a licensed major hazard facility must implement a safety role for workers at the facility so as to enable them to contribute to the conduct of a review under regulation 569.
+- (a) in the case of an individual-\$6 000; or - (b) in the case of a body corporate-\$30 000.

+(2) The operator of a licensed major hazard facility must implement a safety role for workers at the facility so as to enable them to contribute to the conduct of a review under section 569 (Licensed major hazard facility-review of risk management).

-- (a) an individual, a fine not exceeding \$6 000; or - (b) a body corporate, a fine not exceeding \$30 000.
+- (a) in the case of an individual-\$6 000; or - (b) in the case of a body corporate-\$30 000.